josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 dotnet add package Rxmxnx.PInvoke.Extensions
 ```

-**Note:** This package currently supports .NET 6 and higher.
-Ensure your project targets a compatible framework before
+**Note:** This package officially supports .NET 6 and later.
+However, this package offers limited support for
-installing.
+.NET Standard 2.1-compatible runtimes and legacy support for .NET 5.0 and earlier.

 ---